-Search Engine Optimisation (SEO) has long driven bloggers looking for visitors towards a demanding and restrictive style of writing.
+Like a bane, search engine optimisation, (SEO) has long driven bloggers looking for visitors towards a meta-tag-heavy, Flesch points-restrictive style of writing.
 That needs to change.

 When I started blogging seven years ago, I had to adopt the same practice and, while there is no doubt it worked, I always felt it hindered my style of writing.
 There is some sense in such optimisation, but the actual method of weighing writing is far too inhuman.
 Continue reading